A Rigorous and Self--Contained Proof of the Grover--Rudolph State Preparation Algorithm: Conclusions

 We have presented a rigorous and self-contained proof of correctness of the Grover--Rudolph state preparation algorithm.
 The analysis makes explicit the dyadic refinement structure underlying the method, derives a trigonometric factorization of the target probabilities in terms of conditional masses, and proves by induction that the resulting hierarchy of controlled rotations produces exactly the desired measurement law in the computational basis.

-Beyond correctness, we discussed numerical considerations relevant for implementations, including how finite-precision approximations of rotation angles affect the output distribution and how such errors propagate through successive Grover--Rudolph stages.
+Beyond exact correctness, we established a quantitative stability theorem for imperfectly implemented Grover--Rudolph angles (Theorem~\ref{thm:gr_angle_stability}).
+The estimate shows that, if every Grover--Rudolph angle is perturbed by at most \(\eta\), then the resulting output distribution differs from the target distribution by at most \(\min(1,n\eta)\) in total variation distance.
+This linear-in-depth bound exploits the conditional binary-tree structure of the construction.
+Combining this estimate with the Hoeffding concentration inequality, Corollary~\ref{cor:combined_bound} gives a unified closed-form guarantee: for $\varepsilon\in(0,1]$, with probability at least $1-\delta$,

+{ where $b$ is the angle bit depth and $S$ the number of measurement shots.
+Inverting this bound yields an explicit design rule: $b\ge\log_2(2n\pi/\varepsilon)$ bits and $S\ge 2^{n+1}\log(2/\delta)/\varepsilon^2$ shots suffice to achieve $\mathrm{TV}(p,\hat p)\le\varepsilon$ with confidence $1-\delta$.
+A key practical consequence (Remark~\ref{rem:separation}) is that the required bit depth $b$ grows only \emph{logarithmically} in $n$ and $1/\varepsilon$, whereas the shot budget $S$ must grow \emph{linearly} in $N=2^n$; the two error sources therefore have qualitatively different scaling, and once $b$ is large enough, increasing it further provides no benefit.

+The numerical experiments of Section~\ref{subsec:sensitivity} confirm these theoretical predictions for the triangle density with $n\in\{2,3,4\}$ qubits: the angle-precision error at $b=8$ bits is at most $4\times10^{-3}$ in TV, already dominated by shot noise at all tested shot counts $S\in\{256,1024,4096\}$, consistently with the $O(\sqrt{2^n/S})$ rate of the Hoeffding bound.}

-Finally, as a practical complement, we described an ancilla-free compilation viewpoint in which each Grover--Rudolph stage is treated as a uniformly controlled one-qubit rotation (multiplexor) admitting a Gray-code ladder decomposition.
-This provides a direct route to gate-set transpilation on devices with a native dictionary such as $\{\RY(\cdot),X,\CNOT\}$, while remaining logically separate from the proof of the Grover--Rudolph theorem.
+Finally, as a practical complement, we described an ancilla-free compilation viewpoint in which each Grover--Rudolph stage is treated as a uniformly controlled one-qubit rotation, or multiplexor, admitting a Gray-code ladder decomposition.
+This provides a direct route to gate-set transpilation on devices with a native dictionary such as \(\{\RY(\cdot),X,\CNOT\}\), while remaining logically separate from the proof of the Grover--Rudolph theorem.

-Possible directions for future work include: (i) sharper a priori stability bounds that link angle quantization to total-variation error in the output distribution; (ii) hardware-aware cost models for compiling the stage multiplexors under connectivity constraints; and (iii) extensions to structured families of distributions (e.g.\ log-concave or sparse) where additional synthesis savings may be achievable.
+Possible directions for future work include: (i) sharper \emph{distribution-dependent} stability estimates that exploit cancellations in the dyadic tree or non-uniform angular error profiles, beyond the worst-case uniform bound of Theorem~\ref{thm:gr_angle_stability}; (ii) hardware-aware cost models for compiling the stage multiplexors under connectivity constraints; and (iii) extensions to structured families of distributions, such as log-concave or sparse distributions, in the spirit of~\cite{Ramacciotti2024}, where additional synthesis savings may be achievable.